lectri/Snake-Old/README.md

-# Snake-AI
+# Player-AI

 The repository will have to releases: a playable version, and an AI version (that will come in later).
-The playable version is a regular game of snake that you can find by googling "Snake Game".
+The playable version is a regular game of snake that you can find by googling "Player Game".
 The AI plan is it will use conditonal statements that will play a snake game as optimally as possible.
 By optimal, I mean quick and accurate.

 CONTROLS